StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 ## The Prompt

-This Pis a conversational prompt in the format required for RAG (Retrieve, Add, Generate) models.
+This is a conversational prompt in the format required for RAG (Retrieve, Add, Generate) models.

 The prompt consists of two parts: